RivettiLuciano/SlicerT1_ECVMapping/README.md

 This work was funded by Fundación Escuela de Medicina Nuclear ([FUESMEN](https://www.fuesmen.edu.ar/)) and Fundación Argentina para el Desarrollo en Salud (FADESA).

+# Slicer Version

+This module is available for Slicer 4.11 and above.

 # References